Blaarslaai/my-lma/README.md

 # AI Usage - NOTE!!!

-If you wish to run the AI model, ADD the following to your environment file: `NEXT_PUBLIC_ENV=AI`
+If you wish to run the AI model, ADD the following to your environment file: `NEXT_PUBLIC_ENV=AI` Otherwise, the system will override the AI functionality and just generate values.

+Please NOTE, your machine has to be strong enough to run a local AI model, otherwise the delay in responses will be tremendous!